dohliam/corpus-tools/README.md

 See the [statistics from the Swahili corpus](https://github.com/dohliam/more-stoplists/blob/master/sw/corpus_stats-sw.md) for an example of what the generated statistics look like.

+### small_wiki_to_text_corpus.rb

+This will extract the wiki text from a small mediawiki xml dump, such as the database backup dumps found [here](https://dumps.wikimedia.org/backup-index.html).

+Note: this will *only* work if the database is small enough to be read *entirely* into working memory (RAM).

+The intended use case is for extracting usable / analyzable text from minority language wikis.
+The resulting text can be piped to `stats.rb`, `corpus_freq.rb`, or other scripts in this repo.

+#### Usage

+If you have an extracted xml file:

+    ./small_wiki_to_text_corpus.rb database.xml

+Or work directly with the bzip-compressed dump:

+    bzcat database.bz2 | ruby small_wiki_to_text_corpus.rb

 ## License

 MIT.